Cyb3r-Jak3/cloudflare-utils/documentation/docs/pages/purge-deployments.md

 cloudflare-utils --api-token <API Token with Pages:Edit> --account-id <account ID> purge-deployments --project-name <project name>
 ```

-**Note**:
+???+ warning

     I have not tested with 1000+ deployments and am not sure how the rate limit will take effect.
     You should use the `--lots-of-deployments` flag if you have more than 1000 deployments as slow down the rate of listing deployments.